theaholtlund/instagram-analysis/README.md

 ### Repository Contents

-The repository currently contains four main scripts:
+The repository currently contains the following analysis scripts:

 - `blocked_accounts`: Counts the number of blocked accounts, and outputs their username.
 - `close_friends`: Counts the number of close friends, and outputs their username.